aylwarda/fintech-natural-language-processing/README.md

 # fintech-natural-language-processing

-In this project, I use natural language processing techniques (sentiment analysis, etc.) to determine the prevailing sentiment of Bitcoin and Ethereum in online sources of recent times.
+This project is part of my Fintech homework, in which I use natural language processing techniques (sentiment analysis, etc.) to determine the prevailing sentiment of Bitcoin and Ethereum which is analaysed against very recent/up-to-date online sources (at the time of creation: Aug 7, '21).

 ---
 ## Instructions / Intro